 Keith Kreeger is an Artist, Designer and Maker.
 In 2009, after living on Cape Cod for twelve years running his contemporary craft gallery he moved to Austin, TX.

-Moving to a new studio halfway across the country, with new materials and a new firing method, Kreeger embraced the changed and began to focus on the heart of his work.
+Moving to a new studio halfway across the country, with new materials and a new kiln, Kreeger embraced the changed and began to focus on the heart of his work.
 Forms and the details within became more and more important.
 Design motifs were chosen to highlight the clean and simple lines of the form.

 Keith continued to focus on the singular idea that "Objects Matter" and that his work reflect that simple phrase.
 The new collections exemplify clean, polished, modern design.
 The details of the work and the purpose of enhancing the everyday became the focus of each and every collection.